Visiting the Lake District without a car

 Hawkshead village centre is a car-free zone, however there are still a couple of car parks and ways to get into and around the village!

-Discover more of the Lake District
+Sign up and Discover more of the LakeĀ District

 With weekly articles highlighting the very best of the Lake District, there’s always something to get you inspired for your next trip!